This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 One might think the technical term doesn’t matter.
 Paper is paper, right?
 As long as it’s designed for kitchen use, there shouldn’t be a problem.
 But that’s not always true, and the wrong application may even be dangerous at times!

 Although a lot of the listed papers above might be used for similar purposes, each is designed for specific purposes.

 So what’s the difference between butcher paper vs freezer paper?
-Read on to learn the distinction between these two kitchen and BBQ accessories.
+Read on to learn the distinction between these two kitchen and grilling accessories.

 Butcher Paper vs Freezer Paper: A Comparison Between the Two

 A lot of people use butcher and freezer paper interchangeably as they have a lot of shared properties.

 Although both start as wood-fiber pulp and are used to wrap and preserve food, these papers serve two completely different purposes.

 Butcher papers are the identical twin of kraft papers.
 They both begin with the same raw material and share the same base.
 Due to this, some people use butcher paper in arts and crafts if they don’t have kraft paper immediately at hand.